iterative/example-repos-dev/get-started/code-experiments/README.md

 dvc exp gc --workspace
 ```

-### Pipeline and Parameters

-The pipeline defined in `dvc.yaml` consists of two stages: `prepare` and
-`train`.
-Prepare stage depends to imported Fashion-MNIST data found in
-`data/raw`, and the train stage depends on `data/prepared` and `models.py`.
-The former outputs the data in NumPy format and the latter consumes this, and produces the model and metrics.

 ### Parameters

 Although the project has several parameters that can be changed from the code, we kept the number of parameters in `params.yaml` low for illustration purposes.